The Power of Regularization in Solving Extensive-Form Games: Regularized Dilated Optimistic Mirror Descent ( Reg-DOMD )

 \subsection{From the regularized problem to the original problem}

 Intuitively, if the weight of regularization $\tau$ is sufficiently small, NE for the regularized problem should be close to the NE of the original problem~\eqref{bilinear-saddle-point}.
-In the following we formalize this intuition and show how Theorem~\ref{thm:omd-qre} implies a last-iterate guarantee.
+In the following, we formalize this intuition and show how Theorem~\ref{thm:omd-qre} implies a last-iterate guarantee.

 We shrink the weight of regularization $\tau$ as follows: {First initialize $\tau=\tau_0$ for some hyper-parameter $\tau_0$ at the beginning and run \texttt{Reg-DOMD} in episodes.
 In each episode, we update the parameters $\bz_t$ and $\hat{\bz}_{t+1}$ for $\tilde \Theta(1/\tau)$ iterations so that the duality gap of $\hat \bz_t$ will be lower than $O(\tau)$ according to Lemma \ref{duality-gap-tau-bound} and Theorem \ref{theorem:linear-convergence-rate}.
-Then, we will shrink $\tau$ by one half and start the next episode from scratch.} Notice that although $\tau$ is changing, the stepsize $\eta$ keeps fixed/constant, which differs from \cite{hsieh2021adaptive-DS-OptMD}, where the stepsize is {\it adaptive}.
+Then, we will shrink $\tau$ by one half and start the next episode from scratch.} { The strategy output at iteration $t$ is the strategy at the last-iteration of the previous complete episode.} Notice that although $\tau$ is changing, the stepsize $\eta$ keeps fixed/constant, which differs from \cite{hsieh2021adaptive-DS-OptMD}, where the stepsize is {\it adaptive}.